The Importance of Giving Corrective Feedback

 Immediate corrective feedback differs in a couple of ways.
 One of the benefits of working with students 1:1 is the ability to catch and correct errors as they are happening.
-It is critical in the Orton Gillingham lesson because we can prevent students from practicing and habituating flawed processes.
+It is critical in the Orton-Gillingham lesson because we can prevent students from practicing and habituating flawed processes.
 We can scaffold them toward a correct and successful outcome.
 This may sometimes come in the form of error correction.
 It can be done thoughtfully and presented in a way that probes your students to self-correct.
-You can explore how error correction looks in “Tips for Error Correction.”

-The idea of giving immediate corrective feedback may bring to mind a soul crushing image of your student.
+The idea of giving immediate corrective feedback may bring to mind a soul-crushing image of your student.
 You might think it sounds like someone feeling discouraged when hearing “NO!
 WRONG!”.
 This is certainly not the goal and not a productive way for corrective feedback to be given.

 Seeing how a student responds also informs our instruction on the concept needing review for the next lesson allowing us to prepare just the right amount of support and practice.

-Helpful tips to keep in mind
+Helpful tips to keep in mind when offering corrective feedback:

-- Structure your language in the form of questions.
-They should probe your student’s thinking appropriately.
+These questions should probe your student’s thinking appropriately.
 For example: “Why did you choose to double the s when you wrote miss on your paper?”
 “What vowel sound do you hear in the middle of spine?
 I notice that the word you wrote has 1 vowel and ends with a consonant.
 What type of syllable is that?
 What kind of vowel sound do you usually hear in closed syllables?”
 “Let’s look at this word.
 Spell it out loud for me.
 If I spell rabbit as r-a-b-i-t, then how will I have to read this word?
 What should you fix?”

 This is a balancing act.
 You don’t want to allow a student to make a mistake repeatedly by waiting to correct it, but you also don’t want to stop them midsentence repeatedly.
 It is important for students to learn to self-monitor as well.
 Pick your moment strategically with something that moves the child’s learning forward.

 Students with dyslexia and students with ADHD may have difficulty processing language.
-Be concise, be explicit and direct.
+Be concise, explicit, and direct.
 Corrective feedback isn’t a lecture or monologue.

-- Try not to use more support than your student needs.
 For example, with a spelling rule that you are confident your student knows well, perhaps the only direction needed is to say, “Something is not quite right, can you find the problem?”
-This promotes not only metacognitive thinking, but independent self-monitoring.
+This promotes not only metacognitive thinking but independent self-monitoring.
 But don’t play 20 questions.
 If the student can’t find the error independently, increase the level of support immediately by drawing their attention to the right place.

 For example, if a student is doing spelling dictation and forgets to employ the doubling rule on the word spinning, after you have questioned and guided the way through that word, you can reinforce this strategic thinking by asking students to isolate the base word in their next spelling word, spotted.
 Ask them if they need to double the t and then ask why?
 This allows them to utilize the rule and rather than just guessing what they think you want to hear; they can explain their thinking to demonstrate their understanding.

-This helps to avoid a pattern where students just respond to any question by changing their answer and helps them feel confident and flexible with what they know.
+This helps to avoid a pattern where students just respond to any question by changing their answers and helps them feel confident and flexible with what they know.

 A final tip to remember…

-Be aware that the corrective feedback and the student response to it offers insight into what needs to be reviewed in upcoming lessons.
+Be aware that the corrective feedback and the student response to it offer insight into what needs to be reviewed in upcoming lessons.
 Patterns of errors may warrant more direct instruction on that topic.
-Lack of fluency with a particular spelling rule or pattern may suggest some built in practice for the next few lessons.
+A lack of fluency with a particular spelling rule or pattern may suggest some built-in practice for the next few lessons.